The Yerba Buena Gardens Conservancy

 The Conservancy is governed by a Board of Directors representing a cross-section of community members, civic leaders, and City appointees.
 The City provides oversight as the landlord, auditor, and technical advisor.
 A small administrative staff contracts for maintenance, operations, programming, and security services.

-A small, efficient team presently staffs the YBGC.
-They work collaboratively with contractors, consultants, and the City to accomplish the organization's work.
-The staff is led by a very active and highly engaged board of directors.
+The Conservancy is run by a small, efficient staff that works collaboratively with contractors, consultants, and the City.
 Being curious, multidisciplinary, and team-oriented are keys to success in the organization.
-The company thrives through our high-performing, participatory, and fun-loving work environment.
+The company thrives through our high-performing, participatory work environment.